NPFL Roundup: Remo Stars reclaim top spot, 3SC shock Rangers

-The Nigeria Premier Football League (NPFL) matchday 18 fixtures produced a blend of surprising results.
+The Nigeria Premier Football League (NPFL) matchday 18 fixtures produced surprising results.

 Remo Stars back on top